imoutsatsos/JENKINS-JOB_PARAM_ASSEMBLER/README.md

 # JOB_PARAM_ASSEMBLER README #
-JOB_PARAM_ASSEMBLER:A utility job to jumpstart job assembly from ready made components.
-Select parameters from one or more freestyle projects
+A utility job to jumpstart job parameter assembly from ready made components.
+Easily copy build parameters from one or more freestyle projects to a target project.
+Especially useful when Active Choice parameters with complex dependencies are used.

 ### What is this repository for? ###